HadarPur/RU-K8S/README.md

 ### Experiments
 For our research we knew that we should show only the istio experiment, but we thought that by adding the “before” results could be a value of comparison and shed some more light regarding this project.

-Data:
+Locust is an easy to use, scriptable and scalable performance testing tool.
+You define the behaviour of your users in regular Python code, instead of being stuck in a UI or restrictive domain specific language.

+We used Locust for load testing because in comparison with JMeter, Locust monitoring doesn’t take up so many of your machines’ resources.

+Parameters:
-* user count - which is Total number of users to start.
+* user count - is Total number of users to start.
 * spawn rate - which is the number of users to spawn per second.

 ### Experiment #1 without Istio